So you want to write a Weird Western?

 4: Think outside the box

 The gold-hearted prostitute, helpful shaman and stoic cowboy are tired tropes everyone has seen too many times and can result in lazy writing.
-Generally stories that demonize or fetishize a group of people based on religion, race or appearance can also be cringey and make for a poor reading experience (e.g., Indigenous groups portrayed as the default mystics or “bad guys”).
+Generally stories that demonize or fetishize a group of people based on religion, race or appearance can also make for a poor reading experience (e.g., indigenous characters portrayed as the default mystics or “bad guys”).

 Weird West is a great chance to try out new types of characters and storylines.
 By the same token, stories of werewolves, vampires and zombies get tiresome too, so think about what makes the “weird” in your story different and why.